evangeline-corcoran/scivision/CODE_OF_CONDUCT.md

 This Code of Conduct is not intended as a static set of rules by which everyone must abide.
 Rather, you are invited to make suggestions for updates or clarifications by contacting Dr  at [@turing.ac.uk](mailto:@turing.ac.uk) or by making a pull request to this document on GitHub.

+## 3 Incident Reporting Guidelines

+### 3.1 Contact points

+If you feel able to, please contact Dr by email at [@turing.ac.uk](mailto:@turing.ac.uk).

+### 3.2 Alternate contact points

+If you do not feel comfortable contacting , please report an incident to by email at [](mailto:).

+Alternatively, if you would like to contact someone outside of the core development team, please contact  by email at [](mailto:).

+### 3.3 What to do if someone is in physical danger

+If you believe someone is in physical danger, please contact the appropriate emergency responders.

+### 3.4 Code of Conduct Enforcement

+A detailed enforcement policy is available in the Enforcement Manual below.